Heatmap¶

 Click Heatmap¶

-Hover over the left heatmap page, clicking on a color block allows you to directly view the number of clicks and the percentage in that area.
-You can open the details page of the operation on the right side by viewing more analysis, or copy the operation name of the area directly to search in the Action Explorer; or directly open the operation in the Action Explorer to view more details.
+Hover over the left heatmap page, clicking on a color block allows you to directly view the number of clicks and its percentage in that area.
+You can open the details page of the right-side operations by clicking to view more analysis, or copy the operation name of that area directly to search in the Action Explorer; or directly open the operation in the Action Explorer to view more details.

 Statistics¶